 For example, if you are injured because you were hit by a drunk driver, if you failed to use a turn signal and it contributed to the accident, you may not be able to recover damages.
 That makes it essential to document the accident and your injuries, as some injuries may support your argument that the other driver was 100% at-fault.

-A Spindale car accident lawyer can use evidence (such as video footage of the accident or results from a police investigation) to prove to the jury the other driver is solely responsible.
+A Spindale car wreck lawyer can use evidence (such as video footage of the accident or results from a police investigation) to prove to the jury the other driver is solely responsible.

 Potentially Recoverable Economic Damages in Your Case

 Economic damages are generally uncapped in North Carolina and are used to compensate you for actual expenses you paid or incurred because of the accident.
 You can prove actual damages by providing bills, bank statements, and other receipts linked to your losses the accident caused.
 When you sustain extraordinary economic losses, you can collect reimbursement from your auto insurance policy and pursue damages against liable parties.